I'm sharing my FAVOURITE low carb burger buns recipe, perfect for any one following a gluten free, keto or low carb diet.

 Yes, psyllium husk is gluten-free.
 Psyllium husk is a natural plant-based ingredient that is derived from the seeds of the Plantago ovata plant.

-If you do not have psyllium husk to hand, you can experiment with substituting like for like with ground flaxseed and / or whole chia seeds, however, note that the resulting flavour and texture will be impacted.
+If you do not have psyllium husk to hand, you can experiment with substituting like for like with ground flaxseed and / or whole chia seeds, however, note that I have not recipe-tested these substitutes and the resulting flavour and texture will be impacted.

 Looking for More Candida Diet Bread Recipes?

-Low Carb Soft Burger Bun Recipe (gluten free and keto)
+Low Carb Burger Buns Recipe (Gluten Free and Keto)

 Ingredients